Azure/azure-devops-cli-extension/README.md

 ### Using VSTS CLI Behind a Proxy

-The vsts cli picks the network proxy configuration from the environment variables `HTTP_PROXY`, and `HTTPS_PROXY`.
+The VSTS CLI picks the network proxy configuration from the environment variables `HTTP_PROXY`, and `HTTPS_PROXY`.

 ### Configure defaults, Git aliases, and more